A Survey on Large Language Model-Based Game Agents: Memory System of LLMGA

 To capture hierarchical relations, memories can be recursively clustered into a \textit{tree} structure.
 Generative Agents~\cite{park2023generative}, RAPTOR~\cite{sarthi2024raptor}, and MemTree~\cite{memTree} all build memory trees where raw chunks form the leaves, and higher layers summarize increasingly abstract topics.
-Although the update mechanism differs (offline in RAPTOR, batched in Generative Agents, and streaming in MemTree), the underlying idea is to let new experiences traverse the tree, merging with existing nodes or forming new branches, while recursively updating parent summaries.
+Although the update mechanism differs, the underlying idea is to let new experiences traverse the tree, merging with existing nodes or forming new branches, while recursively updating parent summaries.
+Game agents adopt similar hierarchies: GLoW maintains a dual-scale world memory pairing a global trajectory frontier of high-value discoveries with local multi-path reflection for hard-exploration text-adventure games~\cite{kim2026dualscale}, while MACLA distills trajectories into an external hierarchical procedural memory whose entries are tracked by Bayesian reliability estimates and contrastively refined~\cite{forouzandeh2025macla}.
 An alternative design is to use \textit{graph}-structured memory.
-In knowledge graph approaches, nodes correspond to entities and edges correspond to semantic relations, typically extracted as triplets from text chunks, emphasizing fact representation~\cite{graphRAG,li2024graphreader,anokhin2024arigraph}.
-In contrast, A-MeM~\cite{xu2025mem} organizes memory into a network of atomic notes enriched with tags and context, and edges represent semantic links between related notes, emphasizing interlinked note-taking and allowing updates to existing nodes.
+In knowledge graph approaches, nodes correspond to entities and edges correspond to semantic relations, typically extracted as triplets from text chunks, emphasizing fact representation~\cite{li2024graphreader,anokhin2024arigraph}.
+A-MeM~\cite{xu2025mem} organizes memory into a network of atomic notes enriched with tags and context, and edges represent semantic links between related notes, emphasizing interlinked note-taking and allowing updates to existing nodes.
+KLPEG structures game elements, task dependencies, and causal relations into such a graph for multi-hop reasoning over update logs~\cite{mu2025klpeg}, and Optimus-1 pairs a hierarchical directed knowledge graph of world knowledge with a multimodal experience pool for long-horizon Minecraft tasks~\cite{li2024optimus}.

-Finally, some work explores \textit{parametric storage}, where memory is encoded implicitly in the model’s parameters rather than explicitly as external data.
+Finally, some work explores \textit{parametric storage}, where memory is encoded implicitly in the model’s parameters rather than as external data.
 This perspective aligns with human cognition, which does not store verbatim text but instead internalizes experience.
 Fine-tuning on domain knowledge or episodic data can thus endow LLMs with embedded semantic or procedural memory~\cite{RedPajama2023,llama_rider}.
-For instance, CharacterLLM fine-tunes on synthetic character experiences so that the resulting model can recall detailed knowledge of people, events, and objects in a role-consistent manner~\cite{shao2023character}.
+For instance, CharacterLLM fine-tuned on synthetic character experiences can recall detailed knowledge of people, events, and objects in a role-consistent manner~\cite{shao2023character}.